 Additionally, his work has been supported with fellowships and scholarships from the CubaOne Foundation, the Kimmel Harding Nelson Center, the Santa Fe Writer's Conference, Sewanee Writer's Conference, and Sundress Academy for the Arts.

-- Palma's story "Never Through Miami" is forthcoming in Greensboro Review, issue 106.
+- Palma's story "Never Through Miami" appears in Greensboro Review, issue 106.

 - In the summer of 2019, Palma will present on the panel "Remapping Genre in the Creative Writing Classroom" at the Great Writing International Creative Writing 2019 Conference at Imperial College London, alongside Jack Wang and Jacob White.